elevate-foundry/braille/DEPLOYMENT.md

 # BrailleBuddy Deployment Guide

-This guide provides step-by-step instructions for deploying the BrailleBuddy application to Vercel.
+This guide provides step-by-step instructions for deploying the BrailleBuddy application to the braillebuddy.vercel.app domain.

 ## Prerequisites